-I’m a mechanic for well over twenty years and I love my tools.
+I’m a mechanic for well over twenty years, and I love my tools.
 I’m sentimental about them, some I’ve had since I was a boy, others remind me of people, places, jobs that went well, jobs that turned to crap.

-Over my career I’ve bought expensive tools, cheap tools, and ones in-between.
-I’ve inherited some of my grandfathers tools which I love to use.
+Over my career, I’ve bought expensive tools, cheap tools, and ones in-between.
+I’ve inherited some of my grandfather’s tools which I love to use.

-When you swing wrenches for a living you need good reliable tools that save you time.
+When you swing wrenches for a living, you need good reliable tools that save you time.

 Dealers pay by the job, the quicker you nail the repair the more you earn, saving time is everything.
-Having a good tool that’s fit for purpose makes the difference between making money on a job or not.
+Having a good tool that’s fit for purpose makes the difference between making money on a job and not.

-Most applications will employ Metric size fasteners but older vehicles and older equipment like lawn tractors etc. may use SAE also known as Imperial or Standard size.
+Most applications will employ Metric size fasteners, but older vehicles and older equipment like lawn tractors etc. may use SAE also known as Imperial or Standard size.

-The Autel is great little code reader for the money.
+The Autel is a great little code reader for the money.
 I’ve used their products for years, never hand an issue yet and mine have had a few knocks in their time.
-The Autel is a fault code reader but also looks at freeze frame data which can be helpful when chasing a intermittent fault.
+The Autel is a fault code reader but also looks at freeze frame data which can be helpful when chasing an intermittent fault.

 It will of course clear engine fault codes also.
-Note – This code reader won’t read non engine faults like air bags or ABS faults, it only reads engine fault codes.
-It won’t activate components for testing purposes, or reset service messages, calibrate systems, or set EPB (electronic Parking Brake) in service mode.
+Note – This code reader won’t read non-engine faults like airbags or ABS faults, it only reads engine fault codes.
+It won’t activate components for testing purposes, or reset service messages, calibrate systems, or set EPB (Electronic Parking Brake) in service mode.

-The Autel MaxiCOM is a shop level tool.
-It is capable of reading, clearing fault codes, coding a new battery, placing EPB module in service mode and calibration after the repair.
+The Autel MaxiCOM is a shop-level tool.
+It is capable of reading, clearing fault codes, coding a new battery, placing EPB module in service mode, and calibration after the repair.
 It is also capable of activating ABS modulator solenoids when performing a full brake bleed procedure.

-It resets service messages, calibrates systems, codes injectors, runs DPF regen on diesel vehicles and much much more.
+Armed with this you’ll be fit to read any code on any control module – engine, airbags, ABS, transmission, etc. It resets service messages, calibrates systems, codes injectors, runs DPF regen on diesel vehicles, and much much more.
 You won’t need another scanner.

 The NOCO jump starter pack is a serious tool, don’t let its size fool you.
 This little guy fights way above its weight.
 Capable of starting a diesel truck engine and yet small enough to fit in your glove box.